MojoLake/myco-planner/planning/PLANNING_101.md

 ### ✅ Right Level (Good)

 ```
-Data Fetching Layer: A module responsible for making authenticated HTTP
+Calendar Ingestion Layer: A module responsible for fetching the MyCourses
-requests to the MyCourses API.
-Will handle cookie management, session
-persistence, and error handling.
-Exposes a simple interface for other
+personal iCal feed, handling token storage/refresh, and exposing normalized
-components to request data without worrying about authentication details.
+events so other components can consume schedule data without worrying about
+calendar parsing details.
 ```

 ### ✅ When Code Is Appropriate

 ```
-Authentication: We'll use ScrapeGraph AI's cookie injection feature:

-    client.smartscraper(
-        website_url=url,
-        cookies={"MoodleSession": session_cookie},
-        ...
-    )

-This allows us to maintain our existing cookie management while leveraging
-AI-powered extraction.
+Calendar Parsing: We'll read the authenticated iCal feed and normalize events:

+    import ics

+    calendar = ics.Calendar(requests.get(feed_url).text)
+    for event in calendar.events:
+        tasks.append({"title": event.name, "due": event.begin})

+This clarifies how we transform MyCourses calendar data into structured tasks.
 ```

 ## Remember